marcpaterno/spack_retreat/remaining_work.md

 **Detailed status**
 :

-* ☑ `spack buildcache create` is the appopriate upload mechanism to use for this task.
+* ☑ `spack buildcache create`{.console} is the appopriate upload
+  mechanism to use for this task.

 * ☐ The appropriate online location(s) for specific products and/or
   organizations should be documented, along with any specific